• Level of education

 Objectives

-Know the notions of a classical and quantized relativistic field and the formalisms of canonical and path integral quantization.
+Understand the concepts of a classical and quantized relativistic field and the formalisms of canonical quantization and path integral quantization.
 Understand the necessity and some elementary techniques of renormalization, in particular dimensional regularization.
-Know how to calculate cross sections and decay rates at the level of one-loop diagrams in scalar theory and quantum electrodynamics.
+Know how to calculate cross sections and decay rates at the one-loop level in perturbation theory in a scalar theory and in quantum electrodynamics.

 Read more

-Knowledge of physics, mathematics and English at the level of the bachelor's degree in physics and the M1 Cosmos, fields and particles.
-In particular special relativity, advanced quantum mechanics, electrodynamics, phenomenology of elementary particles.
+Knowledge of physics, mathematics, and English at the level of a bachelor's degree in physics and a master's degree in Cosmos, Fields, and Particles.
+In particular, special relativity, advanced quantum mechanics, electrodynamics, and elementary particle phenomenology.

 Knowledge of functional analysis and complex analysis.